-With a signature design language that transcends time, while embracing its most prominent and meaningful design moments, Tacchini’s family name has been synonymous with sophisticated charm and classical elegance since its inception in 1967.
+With a signature design language that transcends time, Tacchini’s family name has been synonymous with sophisticated charm and classical elegance since its inception in 1967.

 The perfect ratio of Pigreco Chair

 Originally designed as Tobia Scarpa’s graduation project at the University of Venice in 1959, the immaculate proportions of the Pigreco Chair have been re-introduced as part of the Design Classics collection.